edgarmatoto/whatsapp-broadcast-bot/README.md

 ## Overview

-This is a simple code that allows users to automatically broadcast WhatsApp messages to multiple phone numbers simultaneously.
+This is a simple WhatsApp Broadcast / Sender Bot that allows users to automatically broadcast WhatsApp messages to multiple phone numbers simultaneously.
 It uses NodeJS and the `whatsapp-web.js` free open source library for Whatsapp Client.

 ## Prerequisites